-Overall, our results suggest that most reptiles may have limited developmental plasticity in thermal traits, relying instead on energetically expensive behaviours (i.e. thermoregulation) [3,48] or responses that operate on slower time scales (i.e. local adaptation) [37,49].
-Though we may have limited power in our experimental with L. delicata to detect an effect on developmental effects on thermal our ecology, our meta-analysis shows that our sample size per treatment was above or comparable to over half (26 out of 40) of the sample sizes of lizard studies used in our metanalysis.
-We encourage further research efforts on increasing more examples across reptile taxa and suggest other thermal indices (CTmin) related to individual fitness should be considered for further questions.
-These data collectively serve as valuable insights into possible responses that are plausible under changing thermal conditions and provide promising areas of research.
+Overall, our results suggest that most reptiles may have limited developmental plasticity in thermal traits, relying instead on energetically expensive behaviours (i.e., thermoregulation) [3,48] or responses that operate on slower time scales (i.e., local adaptation) [37,49].
+Given the small effect sizes we observed, statistical power is likely an issue in ours and others’ empirical work.
+However, ethical constraints in measuring thermal limits in large numbers of animals will mean such studies are likely to be common.
+As such, we will need to rely on meta-analysis to help circumvent power limitations (Nakagawa et al. 2017) in individual studies (as we have done here).
+We have also identified clear gaps in the literature that should help pave the way for future research.
+First, we encourage measuring thermal physiology under different developmental manipulations across a greater diversity of reptile taxa.
+Greater taxonomic diversity will clarify when developmental environments matter and allow us to explore reasons for this heterogeneity.
+Second, we encourage measuring CTmin, in addition to other thermal physiological traits (i.e., CTmax, TPref etc) as it is often more environmentally flexible than upper thermal limits.
+Nonetheless, our results provide valuable insights into possible responses that are plausible under changing thermal conditions.

 Ethics.
 All experimental procedures followed approved protocols by the ANU Animal Ethics Committee (ARA2019/17).
 Lizards were caught under NPWS permit LT201917.